ldalzotto/ProjectUndefined-Prototype/README.md

 This repository is the source code of a proof of concept of a Unity game.

+ProjectUndefined is a prototype of a top down 3D shooter.
+The Player can stop time whenever he wants and cast skill to progress trhough levels.

 This project contains source code only, there is no asset files.
 I decided to strip assets from git history as they were taking space for nothing.

 ## Purpose